nicolacucina/UniPGStablecoin/TruffleTest/README.md

     >Port number => 8545
     >Name => development

+Otherwise, the CLI version can be used.
+The Ganache Command Line Interface has various flags, as shown in https://archive.trufflesuite.com/docs/ganache/reference/cli-options/:

+    -a <int>, number of accounts generated at startup, default 10 -s 'String', seed to randomly generate mnemonics -m 'String', uses the specified mnemonics to generate addresses --wallet.accountKeysPath=<STRING>, filepath to save both accounts and private keys

-This particular setup is reserved inside Truffle, as explained in the _truffle-config.js_ file:
+The `development` Ganache name is used as the default one and is reserved inside Truffle, as explained in the _truffle-config.js_ file:

     ...
     networks: {